 Designs mainly follow the same regulations as copyrights in Germany, except protection is enabled for only 25 years.

 An invention can be patented if it is a new technical discovery and if it is suitable for commercial purposes.
 The application for registration of a patent in Germany will be submitted with the German Patent and Trademark Office (DPMA).
-It will take around three years for a patent to be examined and registered.
-Patents are protected for 20 years in Germany and they can be transferred.
+Some of the issues that need to be taken into consideration regarding parent protection in Germany include the following:

 According to the Trademark Act, German trademarks are protected against wrongful use of the same or similar signs or marks by third parties.
 Trademarks are registered with the Patent and Trademark Office in Germany and with the Office for Harmonization of the International Market (OHIM) at European level.
 Trademark protection is provided for an indefinite amount of time if the owner pays a renewal fee after the first five years and then after every ten years.

 - - they are not distinct;

 - - there is the danger of deceiving the public;